 To make things easier for now, I’ve hidden the old acceleration and velocity data.
 We’ll look at how they compare at the end.

-First, I calculate the velocity using the finite difference equation above.
+First, I calculate the velocity as the derivative of the position data using the finite difference equation above.
 Since we need a y3 and a y1, I start the calculation in Cell E5 and fill it down.

-Next, using the calculated velocity, I can calculate the acceleration using the same method.
+Next, using the calculated velocity, I can calculate the acceleration (which is the first derivative of velocity) using the same method.
 This time, the calculation is started in Row 6.

 In theory, if we differentiate data obtained by integration then we should end up back at the original data.
 Of course, all numerical methods impart some kind of error into the data.